RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/protein-interface-design-movers.md

 FOLD_TREE EDGE 1 18 -1 EDGE 18 32 1 EDGE 18 21 -1 EDGE 32 22 -1 EDGE 32 50 -1 EDGE 50 79 -1 EDGE 50 163 2 EDGE 163 98 -1 EDGE 98 82 3 EDGE 98 96 -1 EDGE 82 95 -1 EDGE 82 80 -1 EDGE 163 208 -1

+* ab_fold_tree: boolean (dflt 0).
+If set to true then sets up a fold tree for scFv, the cysteine disulfides are the nodes.
+If there is a ligand (chain 2) then also creates a jump edge between the ligand center of mass and the cysteine that is the closest to the center of mass of the scFv (chain 1).
 -   docking\_ft: set up a docking foldtree? if this is set all other options are ignored.
 -   simple\_ft: set a simple ft going from 1-\>chain1\_end; 1-\>chain2\_begin; chain2\_begin-\>chain2\_end; etc.
 -   two\_parts\_chain1: If chain1 is composed of two interlocking parts and you want to allow movements between these two parts, set to true.
 The mover will find the centers of mass of the first part of chain1, connect to the second part, and also connect the center of mass of the entire chain to the center of mass of chain2.